 The use of down clothing as a layering system while in your sleeping bag and for wearing around camp is a good option for ultimate weight saving and provision of warmth.
 The ultra range of clothing was designed specifically with this need in mind.
 The Ultra Vest K weighs only 150gm, lighter than most T-shirts, yet it will give real warmth up to approximately -5C.
 The Ultra Pullover K is, for the same reasons, another good option.
 At 225gm it's about half the weight and bulk of a conventional fleece jacket and 100% windproof as well.

-The Wafer Jacket and Vest are the lightest possible down tops, worth considering when it's a little warmer.
+The Wafer Jacket and Vest are some of the lightest possible down tops, worth considering when it's a little warmer.
 Down socks can really help you get a good night's sleep.
 Minimus socks or the lighter Wafer socks increase warmth and weigh virtually nothing.
 And finally, for around camp (and for sleeping in) our Minimus trousers, or the lighter Wafer trousers, will significantly improve the performance of your sleeping bag.